TBC: The Tiny Binary Computer

 The file selector and "Delete" button at the far right of the button area allows files saved in local storage to be deleted.
 The source file and object file (if it exists) are deleted.
 Deleted files cannot be recovered.

 For security reasons, web programs cannot write disk files directly.
-To save a file outside tbc, load it into the assembler's left pane and use copy-and-paste to copy it to an editor.
+To save a file outside TBC, load it into the assembler's left pane and use copy-and-paste to copy it to an editor.

 Format of Assembly Language Statements

-Assembly language statements for tbc are of the form:
+Assembly language statements for TBC are of the form:

 [label] op code [address] [comments]